Hitachi006/TDSProj2_2455/happiness/README.md

 # Data Summary for happiness

 ## Basic Information
-# the dataset has {n_rows} samples with {n_columns} variables each
+the number of samples in the dataset: {n_rows}

+the number of variables in the dataset:{n_cols}

-# the summary is the datatypes and number of missing values is as below
+the summary is the datatypes and number of missing values is as below

 | variable                         | data_type   |   missing_data |
 |:---------------------------------|:------------|---------------:|